jgm/lcmark/README.md

 key/value map is expected.
 YAML escaping rules must be followed.
 The values may be YAML arrays, maps, or strings;
 strings will be interpreted as CommonMark.

+By default, lcmark attempts to use [yaml](https://github.com/lubyk/yaml).
+However, if the `yaml_parser` option (a function) is provided, lcmark will use that instead.
+Said function  should take a string as input and should return a table.
+In case of failure, it should throw an error; non-table returns will be discarded silently.

 Example: